Analysis of Contact Cauchy-Riemann maps I: a priori $C^k$ estimates and asymptotic convergence: Calculation of the Laplacian of -harmonic energy density

-In this section, we use the contact triad connection to derive some identities related to the $\pi$-harmonic energy for contact Cauchy-Riemann maps.
+In this section, we use the contact triad connection to derive some identities related to the $\pi$-harmonic energy for contact Cauchy--Riemann maps.
 Our derivation is based on \emph{coordinate-free} tensorial calculations.
-The contact triad connection fits well for this mission which will be seen clearly in this section.
+The contact triad connection fits well for this purpose which will be seen clearly in this section.

-We start with by looking at the (Hodge) Laplacian of the $\pi$-harmonic energy density function.